-Often, it is as much mind as medicine when it comes to obesity treatment.
+Often, it is as much mind as a medicine when it comes to obesity treatment.
 There are a lot of instances of obese people doing the right kind of things in order to treat themselves and ensure a healthy future.
 The ultimate goal for the patient is to reach that healthy weight scale and stay there for as much time as he/she can.

 From here, the level of treatment methods adopted depend on the level of obesity, overall health, and willingness of the patient to undergo the various weight-loss plans.
 One thing for certain is that following obesity treatment guidelines is a good way of getting rid of this condition and ensuring that the future is less likely to be affected.

-Treatment 1: Dietary changes
+1. Dietary changes

-While losing weight quickly over the first few weeks may seem exciting, it is best to cut off excessive weight slowly and steadily over a period of time, as it is also the healthiest and safest way of overcoming obesity.
+While losing weight quickly over the first few weeks may seem exciting, it is best to cut off excess weight slowly and steadily over a period of time, as it is also the healthiest and safest way of overcoming obesity.
 This also ensures that you can stay away from obesity in the long term.
 Some of the dietary changes are:

-- Bringing down calorie intake
+Bringing down calorie intake

 This is key to ensuring that weight loss happens as per plan.
 Calculating the optimum number of calories to be taken on a daily basis can help in a big way.

-- Eat more foods with lesser calories
+Eat more foods with lesser calories

 Some foods, especially sweets, have a large number of calories for even a small amount that is eaten, while fruits have the opposite effect.
-Hence, regulating intake of both can be a good way to reduce weight while also consuming healthy foods.
+Hence, regulating the intake of both can be a good way to reduce weight while also consuming healthy foods.

-Treatment 2: Lifestyle and behavioral changes
+2. Lifestyle and behavioural changes

 Increase in daily activity — maybe 300 minutes a week — and a structured exercise regimen are ways that can help the patient build endurance, strength, and metabolism.
 There can also ways to identify unhealthy triggers which may help the patient cope better with anxiety, nervousness, depression and/or emotional eating issues.

-Treatment 3: Medical weight loss
+3. Medical weight loss

 Sometimes, medication is also prescribed to help the patent in his/her quest for weight loss, sometimes in addition to the exercises and healthy eating plans already laid out.
 Providing medication is not something that happens regularly, but if it is the case, then the patient will do well to follow the dosage requirements.

-Treatment 4: Weight loss surgery
+4. Weight loss surgery

-Also known as bariatric surgery, is a major surgery with risks involved, and a commitment from the patient that he/she would change their lifestyles.
+Also known as bariatric surgery, is major surgery with risks involved, and a commitment from the patient that he/she would change their lifestyles.
 It also involves counselling so as to prepare the patient emotionally for the surgery.

-Is there any difference between being overweight and obesity?
+Q. Is there any difference between being overweight and obesity?

-Being overweight or obesity is often determined verifying a person’s body mass index (BMI).
+A. Being overweight or obesity is often determined verifying a person’s body mass index (BMI).
 If BMI falls between 25 and 29.9, the person is overweight.
 If it is 30 or higher, he/she is obese.

-What is the main cause of obesity?
+Q. What is the main cause of obesity?

-An amalgamation of factors like genetics and cultural and environmental factors can be the reason, while the most common cause is due to eating too much and/or lack of exercise.
+A. An amalgamation of factors like genetics and cultural and environmental factors can be the reason, while the most common cause is due to eating too much and/or lack of exercise.

-What are the health risks of obesity?
+Q. What are the health risks of obesity?

-An obese person is at risk for heart disease, type 2 diabetes, breathing problems, stroke, gallbladder disease, osteoarthritis, certain types of cancer, chronic back pain, and high blood pressure.
+A. An obese person is at risk for heart disease, type 2 diabetes, breathing problems, stroke, gallbladder disease, osteoarthritis, certain types of cancer, chronic back pain, and high blood pressure.
 It could also affect self-esteem and lead to depression.

-How and why is obesity a growing problem?
+Q. How and why is obesity a growing problem?

 People also drive more and walk less, apart from spending far too many hours in front of screens – be it TV, video games, browsing, or mobile devices.
 Our food habits have changed, including eating bigger and bigger portions of less healthy foods.

-What is the best way to lose weight?
+Q. What is the best way to lose weight?

 A good weight-loss program is also a big help, and choosing moderate weight loss goals and adapting ones diet and fitness routine to make them sustainable are some ways to lose weight.

-Who are Bariatric Surgeons?
+Q. Who are Bariatric Surgeons?

-A surgeon who specialises in weight loss/bariatric surgery (mostly done as a laparoscopic/keyhole surgery) is called a Bariatric Surgeon.
+A. A surgeon who specialises in weight loss/bariatric surgery (mostly done as a laparoscopic/keyhole surgery) is called a Bariatric Surgeon.